MelonCTech/Medge/README.md

         |- ...
 ```

 This is the base directory tree.
 The base directory is `/opt/medge` in this example.
 And there are two API services named `service_1` and `service_2`.
-And there is a entry script file named `entry.m` in both of their directories.
+And there is an entry script file named `entry.m` in both of their directories.

 `-D` is used to enable `chroot` system call.
 But if it is enabled, user has to solve directory problems manually.